watchman94/leetcode/README.md

 ## 2. The others
 *some data structure is in "desgin" folder*

-*template meta programming is in "tmp" folder*
+*template meta programming is in "TMP" folder*